dehe1011/QuantumDNA/docs/guide/guide.rst

 ----------------------------

 - **Run in a Jupyter Environment**: Ensure you have Jupyter Notebook or JupyterLab installed to execute the tutorials interactively.
-- **Dependencies**: Before starting, confirm that all dependencies for `qDNA` are installed.
+- **Dependencies**: Before starting, confirm that all dependencies for `QuantumDNA` are installed.
 Check the `requirements.txt` file in the repository for details.
 - **Explore Further**: Modify and experiment with the code to deepen your understanding of the concepts.

-We hope these tutorials help you leverage the full potential of the `qDNA` package for your quantum biology research!
+We hope these tutorials help you leverage the full potential of the `QuantumDNA` package for your quantum biology research!